-August 1: ‘The number of our country’s unofficial ambassadors around the world has doubled since the 1980s’
+August 1: the Swiss president’s annual address to the diaspora

-In her address to the Swiss Abroad, Swiss President Karin Keller-Sutter underlines the strong growth of the Swiss community abroad.
+In her message to the Swiss Abroad, Swiss President Karin Keller-Sutter underlines the strong growth of the Swiss community abroad.

 Switzerland has more and more people who see and experience changes that we cannot yet perceive in Switzerland, but which will sooner or later also have repercussions here at home, Keller-Sutter says in her video message to the 820,000 Swiss Abroad to mark Swiss National Day on August 1.